Zch0414/Zch0414.github.io/hlip-ablation/index.md

 </div>

 All three experiments are conducted on the BrainMRI220K dataset.
 - Advancing vision–language modeling, such as visual instruction tuning, may require visual tokens extracted from a frozen vision encoder.
 However, because HLIP uses a CLS-token pooling strategy, the visual tokens in the final layer do not receive gradients during pre-training.
 One could instead use the visual tokens from the second-to-last layer, but this is undesirable because the final layer of HLIP performs study-level attention.
-Here, we instead ablate the pooling strategy proposed by DINO.TXT, which concatenates the CLS token with the average-pooled visual token.
-Although this does not improve performance in our setting, we retain this design because it can benefit downstream visual instruction tuning.
+Here, we instead ablate the pooling strategy proposed by [DINO.TXT](https://arxiv.org/abs/2412.16334v1), which concatenates the CLS token with the average-pooled visual token.
+Although this does not improve performance in our setting, we retain this design because it can benefit downstream tasks like segmentation and visual instruction tuning.
 - Smaller patch sizes have been widely shown to benefit many perception tasks.
 Here, we find that HLIP also benefits from smaller patch sizes.
 - We find that the sequence position embedding is not necessary, likely because HLIP first applies scan-level attention, which is sufficient for the model to distinguish between different scans.
 Moreover, removing the sequence position embedding also makes the overall architecture more compatible with advanced positional embedding strategies, such as rotary position embedding, which we discuss later.